canonical/snapd/interfaces/builtin/README.md

 store for this snap about allowing `snapd-control`, then snap installation will fail.

-Snap interfaces which have `allow-installation` set to `false` for their plugs in the base-declaration are said to be “**super-privileged**”, meaning they cannot be used at all without a snap-declaration assertion.
+Snap interfaces that have `allow-installation` set to `false` for their plugs in the base-declaration are said to be “**super-privileged**”, meaning they cannot be used at all without a snap-declaration assertion.